Understanding and Improving Robustness of Vision Transformers through Patch-based Negative Augmentation: Ablation Study

+We further disentangle the effect of patch-based negative data augmentation in pre-training and fine-tuning.
+Take {P-Shuffle} as an example, we design experiments to apply negative augmentation 1) only at the fine-tuning stage, 2) only at the pre-training stage, and 3) at both stages.
+As shown in Table~\ref{tab:21k-pretrain-full}, compared to the baselines, patch-based negative augmentation can effectively help improve robustness in both stages, and its effect in pre-training is slightly larger than in fine-tuning.
+Finally, we found using negative augmentation in both stages during training yields the largest gain.

-\section{When to use Positive data augmentation}
+\subsection{When to use positive data augmentation}

 As~\citet{augreg} observed that traditional (positive) augmentation can slightly hurt the accuracy of ViT if applied to fine-tuning stage, we compare the accuracy of a ViT-B/16 when positive augmentation (e.g., Rand-Augment~\citep{cubuk2020randaugment}) is only applied to pre-training stage as well as both stages.
 As shown in Table~\ref{tab:randaug}, fine-tuning without Rand-Augment achieves slightly better performance.
-In addition, we also provide the results in Table~\ref{tab:bothaug} where we apply positive data augmentation in both stages, our proposed negative augmentation are still complementary to positive ones.